Noreen Branson

 Noreen Branson (16 May 1910 – 25 October 2003) was a British communist activist, historian, founder of Revolt newspaper, and a life-long member of the Communist Party of Great Britain (CPGB).
 In 1931 she married fellow communist and International Brigadeer, Clive Branson, and in 1934 she carried out a mission for Harry Pollitt to smuggle funding to Indian communists resisting the British colonial occupation of India.
 Noreen Branson was most known for her work as a historian, working as a researcher for the Labour Research Department, collaborating with historians Eric Hobsbawm and Roger Simon, and writing the 3rd and 4th volumes of the CPGB's official history.

 Early life

-Branson was born on 16 May 1910 in London, her father was colonel Alfred Browne and her paternal grandfather Henry Browne, 5th Marquess of Sligo, a UK and Irish peer.
+She was born on 16 May 1910 in London.
+Her father was Colonel Alfred Browne and her paternal grandfather Henry Browne, 5th Marquess of Sligo, a UK and Irish peer.

 Both of Noreen Branson's parents died when she was eight years old.
 In August 1918, Noreen's mother died from typhoid fever, and eleven days later Noreen's father was killed in combat in France.
 The experience of losing her parents sparked her life-long interest in anti-imperialist and anti-war politics.
 After losing both her parents, she was raised by her wealthy maternal grandparents in Berkley Square.
 Her grandparents raised her with bourgeois and aristocratic values, and presented her as a debutante in court in 1928.
 Despite being indoctrinated with upper class values, she would seek out socialist groups due to her anti-war beliefs.